P86/cheet-sheet/Philosophy of software design.md

 ## Red Flags
+- **Shallow Module**: the interface for a class or method isn't much simpler that its implementation.
+- **Imformation Leakage**: a desing decistion is reflected in multiple modules.
+- **Temporal Decomposition**: the code structure is basen on the order in which operations are executed, not on information hiding.
+- **Everexposure**: An API forces callers to be aware of rarely used features in order to use commonly used features.
 - **Pass-through methods**: a method that does almost nothing except pass its arguments to another method with similar arguments.
+- **Repetition**: nontrivial piece of code repeated over and over.
+- **Special-General Mixture**: special-purpose code is not cleanly separated from general purpose code.
+- **Conjoined Methods**: two methods have so many dependencies that is hard to understand the implementation of one without understansing the implementation of the other.
+- **Comments Repeats Code**: all fo the information in a comment is immediately obvious from the code next to the comment.
+- **Implementation Documentation Contaimnates Interface**: an interface comment describes implementation details not needed by users of the thing being documented.
+- **Vague Name**: the name of a variable or method is so imprecise that it dosen't convey much usefull information.
+- **Hard to Pick Name**: it is difficult to come up with a precise and intuitive name for an entity.
+- **Hard to Describe**: in order to be complete, the documentation for a variable or method must be long.
+- **Nonobvious Code**: the behaviour or meaning of a piece of code cannot be understood easily.